sailfish009/openstructure/modules/doc/install.rst

 In case you are compiling under Windows you have to install `Visualstudio 2008 <http://www.microsoft.com/express/Downloads>`_. to compile the dependencies and OpenStructure.
-We recommend to compile the dependecies manually.
+We recommend to compile the dependencies manually.
 Enter the directories where the dependencies are located in Tools->Options->Projects and Solutions->VC++ directories.
 Choose 'bin' directories to enter program paths to cmake, qmake and python, 'lib' directories to point to the location(s) of your